dtrack/flow.js/README.md

 * `.cancel()` Abort uploading the file and delete it from the list of files to upload.
 * `.retry()` Retry uploading the file.
 * `.bootstrap()` Rebuild the state of a `FlowFile` object, including reassigning chunks and XMLHttpRequest instances.
+* `.status()` Indicates the status of the file.
+Can be any of the following:
+  * `paused`: file is paused
+  * `error`: there was an error while treating the file
+  * `ready`: file is ready to be processed (has not gone through initialization yet)
+  * `initializing`: file is initializing
+  * `pending`: file is waiting to start uploading (has already completed initialization)
+  * `uploading`: file is uploading
+  * `uploaded`: file is done uploading
+  * `pendingFinalization`: file is waiting to start its finalization step
+  * `finalizing`: file is in its finalization step
+  * `success`: file was successfully uploaded and finalized
 * `.isUploading()` Returns a boolean indicating whether file chunks is uploading.
-* `.isComplete()` Returns a boolean indicating whether the file has completed uploading and received a server response.
+* `.isFullyUploaded()` Returns a boolean indicating whether the file has completed uploading and received a server response.
+* `.isComplete()` Returns a boolean indicating whether the file has fully uploaded and completed finalization.
 * `.sizeUploaded()` Returns size uploaded in bytes.
 * `.timeRemaining()` Returns remaining time to finish upload file in seconds.
 Accuracy is based on average speed.
 If speed is zero, time remaining will be equal to positive infinity `Number.POSITIVE_INFINITY`
 * `.getExtension()` Returns file extension in lowercase.